 Awards which ended more than 5 years ago

-- PIs are not required to submit data on a grant which ended more than 5 years ago (even though it is still visible on the PI’s grant portfolio on Researchfish).
+- For all Councils except for MRC, PIs are not required to submit data on a grant which ended more than 5 years ago (even though it is still visible on the PI’s grant portfolio on Researchfish).
 However, if PIs wish to edit an outcome on an older grant, or re-use it on for another award, they need to ensure that all mandatory data for that outcome are completed.

 - If a PI has more than one award from the same RCUK funder, and one of the other awards in their portfolio is less than 5 years old, the PI cannot submit the younger grants without also submitting the older one.
 However, they do not need to enter any data, just tick ‘submit’.

-The last submission period (February/March 2016) was the first time that all RCUK-funded Students were asked provide research outcomes from their Studentship awards.
-After considering the information gathered and the feedback received, RCUK have decided that they will only ask students who are in the third or later year of their studies to submit their outcomes.
-For the February/Martch 2017 submission period, this means students whose awards started on or before the 5 February 2015.
+RCUK will only ask students who are in the third or later year of their studies to submit their outcomes.
+For the February/March 2018 submission period, this means students whose awards started on or before the 4 February 2016.

 Research Council sanctions will not apply to students for non-compliance, although overall Institutional compliance may be considered in making future Doctoral Training Partnerships (DTPs).